somsakc/docker-observium/README.md

     -p 80:80
     mbixtech/observium
 ```

+> Note: You must replace passwords specified in environment parameters of both containers with your secure passwords instead.

 ### B. Use Docker Composer
 - Follow instuctions below to create extra working directory of docker containers.